 If the base cap dislodges over time the user could also be exposed.
 We are proud to use a more expensive, lead-free solder which is safe for everybody.

 MT: What is your kind of clientele?

-Most people need a reusable whether it’s for your morning coffee, for hydrating at the gym or your daily commute.
+Most people need a reusable whether it’s for their morning coffee, for hydrating at the gym or for their daily commute.
 If they appreciate the look and feel of their things, then they will appreciate our products.